Updated: Jun 14

 Other smells in your kitchen or refrigerator can impact the taste of your coffee.
 This is especially true with the delicate oils of ground coffee.

-Freshly ground coffees keep your coffee-drinking experience pure and free from impurities like a taste of last night’s sloppy joe.
+Freshly ground coffees keep your coffee-drinking experience pure and free from impurities like the taste of last night’s sloppy joe.

 Freshly ground beans will also stay fresher longer.